’Loki’ Fans Are Thrilled To See The Confirmation Of A Fan Theory

 — l3ah ⎊ LOKI DAY (@orangecatmwuah) June 16, 2021

-After The Falcon and the Winter Soldier gave MCU fans a break from formulating wild theories, Loki is already sparking WandaVision-levels of fan theories.
+After The Falcon and the Winter Soldier gave MCU fans a break from formulating wild theories, Loki is already sparking WandaVision-levels of speculation.
 Most notably, that Lady Loki appears to have created the multiverse, which many assumed would be Wanda’s job:

 Did lady Loki just creat the multiverse or I'm reading all thus wrong?#Loki #LokiWednesdays pic.twitter.com/gwk15SAWjt